Conditional Clifford-Steerable CNNs for PDE Modeling

-\cite{zhdanov2024clifford} further generalized steerable CNNs to pseudo-Euclidean spaces, such as Minkowski spacetime, through Clifford-Steerable CNNs (CSCNNs).
-CSCNNs process multivector fields by implementing $G$-steerable kernels implicitly via Clifford group equivariant neural networks, leveraging the correspondence between Clifford algebra and pseudo-Euclidean groups.
-The resulting framework demonstrates strong performance on multiple PDE forecasting tasks; however, it suffers from an inherent limitation: the incompleteness of their steerable kernel basis.
-Compared to theoretically derived kernel bases, certain degrees of freedom are missing.
-Although the authors demonstrated that those can be recovered through the use of consecutive convolutions, this solution reveals a fundamental weakness: single CSCNN layers lack expressiveness, thus constraining the model's efficiency and overall performance.
+\citet{zhdanov2024clifford} further generalized steerable CNNs to pseudo-Euclidean spaces, such as Minkowski spacetime, through Clifford-Steerable CNNs (CSCNNs).
+CSCNNs process feature fields by implementing $G$-steerable kernels implicitly via Clifford group equivariant neural networks, leveraging the correspondence between Clifford algebra and pseudo-Euclidean groups.
+The geometric expressivity of Clifford algebra and the data-efficient generalization ability of equivariant models combine to deliver strong performance on PDE forecasting tasks.
+However, the original formulation suffers from an inherent limitation: the incompleteness of its implicit kernels.
+Compared to theoretically derived kernels, certain bases are missing, which significantly limits the expressivity and performance of CSCNNs.
+Although the authors suggested that in theory the missing bases can be recovered through consecutive convolutions, this solution essentially doubles the necessary parameters, thus is inapplicable in practice.

 The main contributions of this work are the following: \begin{itemize}[leftmargin=20pt, topsep=-1pt, itemsep=-1pt]